New York-based painter Jennifer Packer’s first institutional solo exhibition in Europe.

 Her 2017 solo exhibition Tenderheaded at the Renaissance Society, Chicago toured in 2018 to the Rose Museum at Brandeis University.
 In 2019 Packer exhibited in the Whitney Biennial and other group exhibitions include 33rd Bienal de São Paulo (2018) and The Studio Museum in Harlem (2019, 2017, 2013 and 2012).

-Packer is an Assistant Professor in the painting department at Rhode Island School of Design and she has a forthcoming solo exhibition at MOCA LA.
+Packer is an Assistant Professor in the painting department at Rhode Island School of Design and she has a forthcoming solo show at MOCA LA.